jassingh94/financial-statement-projections/README.md

    Place your financial statement Excel file in the project directory with the filename `Financial Projections.xlsx`.

 3. **Compile TypeScript**:
-   If the project uses TypeScript, compile it by running:
+   Project uses `TypeScript`, compile it by running:
    ```sh
    tsc
    ```